Honestpuck/jss_tools/doco.md

 #### computergroup(group)
 Returns a dictionary of info about a computergroup.
 The key 'criteria' contains an array of dictionaries with the group membership criteria and the key 'computers' contains the same for the computers that are members of the group.

+Keys are:
+ - id
+ - name
+ - smart - If it's smart group
+ - site_id
+ - site_name
+ - crit_count - number of criteria
+ - computers_count
+ - criteria - dictionary containing all the criteria
+ - computers - dictionary of the computers in the group

+For criteria the keys are:
+ - name
+ - priority
+ - and_or
+ - search_type
+ - value

+For computers the keys are:
+ - id
+ - name
+ - mac_address
+ - alt_mac_address - The second MAC address
+ - serial

 #### package(package)
 Returns a dictionary of info about a package.